(Under Revision)

 Evaluation Period and Related Rights and Interests

-3. NTU faculty members may not file an application for promotion before passing the faculty evaluation.
-However, assistant professors employed on or after Aug.
-1, 2016 shall be evaluated in accordance with Article 6 of the NTU Faculty Evaluation Standards.
+3. NTU faculty members may only apply for a promotion after passing the evaluation.
+However, assistant professors hired after August 1, 2016 shall be evaluated in accordance with Article 6 of the Faculty Guidelines Evaluation.

-4. Assistant professors employed on or after Aug.
-1, 2016 shall be evaluated as follows.
+4. However, assistant professors hired after August 1, 2016 shall be evaluated according to the method below:

-(2) Colleges shall carry out the evaluation based on one of the following two schedules.
+(2) Colleges shall select one of the following two evaluation timetables:

 Regulations Governing Deferred Evaluation Application